carolineschnapp/learnings/README.md

 As a prerequisite to this tutorial, you will need to:

 * Create a new repo in your personal Github account.
 Call it 'learnings'.
-* In that repo, add a README.md file with random text in it — any text you like.
+* In that repo, add a README.md file with content in it.
 * Clone the repo to your computer.

-That's it.
-We won't cover how the above is done, that's Github basics.
-Github will hold your hand through that process anyway.

 Do that, and when done come back here.